tapjs/tapjs/readme.markdown

 is true if and only if the planned test were all found, and either "ok" or marked as "TODO".

+## p.on('line', function (line) {})

+As each line of input is parsed, a `line` event is emitted.
+Note that this occurs *before* any other actions based on that line, so in some instances, the `line` events will appear to come in advance of something relating to a previous line.
+See `Ordering of Events` below.

+"Synthetic" line events will be emitted to support the `bail` behavior, and to inject `1..0` plan lines in subtests that have no test points.
+They can be used as a sort of "passthrough stream" to sanitize and filter a TAP stream, with the caveat that, while `line` events will be semantically equivalent to the TAP input, they will not be a perfect replica of the input.

 ## p.on('assert', function (assert) {})

 Every `/^(not )?ok\b/` line will emit an `'assert'` event.